 The skin contains two types of sweat glands, the eccrine and the apocrine.
 The eccrine glands are distributed over the entire body's skin surface.
 The apocrine are found only in the armpits, groin, anal and pubic areas and the crease under the breast.
 Apocrine glands are 1arger than eccrine, are located more deeply in the skin and are derived from hair follicles.
 They do not function until the age of puberty.
-In lower animal forms the apocrines are a scent g1and of sexual function.
+In lower animal forms the apocrines are a scent gland of sexual function.
 Apocrine glands are more numerous in females and in Afro-Americans.
+Consequently the female incidence of HS is greater than the male incidence.
 Apocrine sweat secretion contains part of the gland itself while eccrine sweat glands produce a water like secretion without any disruption of the gland.

 In this case of Hidradenitis of the armpit of many years duration multiple draining sinuses or holes on the skin surface, star shaped skin scars and tunneling causing ridging of the skin are easily seen.